Deploy Infinite Scale on the Hetzner Cloud

 sudo docker compose stop

-• If upgrading from rolling to production, change the OCIS_DOCKER_IMAGE environment variable from owncloud/ocis-rolling to owncloud/ocis in the .env file.
+• When upgrading from rolling to production, change the OCIS_DOCKER_IMAGE environment variable from owncloud/ocis-rolling to owncloud/ocis in the .env file.

-• Follow the respective Upgrading Infinite Scale guide.
+• Follow the appropriate Upgrading Infinite Scale guide.

 • Re-pull the deployment.
-This will update all images with any versions that might have changed.
+This will update all images with any versions that may have changed.

 sudo docker compose pull